 Hill Street, Wexford

-Pictured above: This was taken at the top of Hill Street, by Wygram Place.
-Behind me, lies a pub and off-licence called William Gaynor and Sons, as well as Crossroads Foodstore, which was closed in August of 2013.
-Crossroads was run by a local Wexford businessman called Erdie Murphy, who sadly passed away in October of 2014 after a lengthy battle with cancer.
-Erdie was forced to close the newsagents back in August of 2013 after a new traffic light system was installed in the area.
-According to Erdie, the new traffic management system made it extremely difficult for motorists to ‘stop by’ and ‘pick up a newspaper’.
+Pictured above: The top of Hill Street, near Wygram Place.
+Behind me, lies a pub called William Gaynor and Sons, as well as Crossroads Foodstore, which was closed in August of 2013.
+Crossroads was owned by a local Wexford businessman named Erdie Murphy, who sadly passed away in October of 2014 following a lengthy battle with cancer.
+Erdie was forced to close the newsagents after a new traffic light system was installed in the area.
+According to Erdie, the new system made it extremely difficult for motorists to “stop by” and “pick up a newspaper.”
 The popular store had been operating for 44 years.

 Hill St, Wexford

-Pictured above: Taken at the entrance to the old county hall, which is now used by the Wexford Chamber of Commerce and the Wexford Campus School of Art Design.
+Pictured above, on the left: The entrance to the old county hall.
 In the past, it was the grounds of Wexford Gaol.

 Hill Street